 - $DistributionPoint – Specify the server FQDN where you want to install DP role.

-$PXEpass – Specify PXE password.
+- $PXEpass – Specify PXE password.

-.SYNOPSIS Install Distribution Point role using PowerShell Script .DESCRIPTION This scripts lets you install the Distribution Point role on a server, Enable PXE, PXE password and Multicast options. .PARAMETER DistributionPoint This the server name where you would be installing Distribution Point role. .PARAMETER SiteCode This is the 3 letter site code. .PARAMETER PXEpass This is the PXE password. .NOTES Version: 1.0 Date: 8-Dec-2016 Author: Prajwal Desai Website: http://PrajwalDesai.com Script Download: https://gallery.technet.microsoft.com/Install-SCCM-Distribution-bc4e7d76/file/165501/1/Install_DP.ps1 #> #Load the Configuration Manager Module import-module ($Env:SMS_ADMIN_UI_PATH.Substring(0,$Env:SMS_ADMIN_UI_PATH.Length-5) + '\ConfigurationManager.psd1') $Drive = Get-PSDrive -PSProvider CMSite CD "$($Drive):" #Site Code and Distribution Point Server Information $SiteCode = 'AAA' $DistributionPoint = 'YOUR SERVER FQDN' #Install Site System Server New-CMSiteSystemServer -ServerName $DistributionPoint -SiteCode $SiteCode #Optional - Install SCCM IIS Base components #dism.exe /online /norestart /enable-feature /ignorecheck /featurename:"IIS-WebServerRole" /featurename:"IIS-WebServer" /featurename:"IIS-CommonHttpFeatures" /featurename:"IIS-StaticContent" /featurename:"IIS-DefaultDocument" /featurename:"IIS-DirectoryBrowsing" /featurename:"IIS-HttpErrors" /featurename:"IIS-HttpRedirect" /featurename:"IIS-WebServerManagementTools" /featurename:"IIS-IIS6ManagementCompatibility" /featurename:"IIS-Metabase" /featurename:"IIS-WindowsAuthentication" /featurename:"IIS-WMICompatibility" /featurename:"IIS-ISAPIExtensions" /featurename:"IIS-ManagementScriptingTools" /featurename:"MSRDC-Infrastructure" /featurename:"IIS-ManagementService" #Install Distribution Point Role write-host "The Distribution Point Role is being Installed on $DistributionPoint" Add-CMDistributionPoint -CertificateExpirationTimeUtc "October 10, 2025 10:10:00 PM" -SiteCode $SiteCode -SiteSystemServerName $DistributionPoint -MinimumFreeSpaceMB 1024 -ClientConnectionType 'Intranet' -PrimaryContentLibraryLocation Automatic -PrimaryPackageShareLocation Automatic -SecondaryContentLibraryLocation Automatic -SecondaryPackageShareLocation Automatic #Define PXE Password $PXEpass = convertto-securestring -string "password" -asplaintext -force #Enable PXE, Unknown Computer Support, Client Communication Method Set-CMDistributionPoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode -EnablePxe $True -PXEpassword $PXEpass -PxeServerResponseDelaySeconds 0 -AllowPxeResponse $True -EnableUnknownComputerSupport $True -UserDeviceAffinity "AllowWithAutomaticApproval" -EnableContentValidation $True -ClientCommunicationType HTTP #Enable Multicast Feature Set-CMDistributionPoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode
+.SYNOPSIS Install Distribution Point role using PowerShell Script .DESCRIPTION This scripts lets you install the Distribution Point role on a server, Enable PXE, PXE password and Multicast options. .PARAMETER DistributionPoint This the server name where you would be installing Distribution Point role. .PARAMETER SiteCode This is the 3 letter site code. .PARAMETER PXEpass This is the PXE password. .NOTES Version: 2.0 Published Date: 08-December-2016 Updated Date: 07-May-2023 Author: Prajwal Desai Website: https://www.prajwaldesai.com Post Link: https://www.prajwaldesai.com/install-sccm-distribution-point-using-powershell-script/ #> #Load the Configuration Manager Module import-module ($Env:SMS_ADMIN_UI_PATH.Substring(0,$Env:SMS_ADMIN_UI_PATH.Length-5) + '\ConfigurationManager.psd1') $Drive = Get-PSDrive -PSProvider CMSite CD "$($Drive):" #Site Code and Distribution Point Server Information $SiteCode = 'IND' $DistributionPoint = 'CORPSCCM.PRAJWAL.LOCAL' #Install Site System Server New-CMSiteSystemServer -ServerName $DistributionPoint -SiteCode $SiteCode #Optional - Install SCCM IIS Base components #dism.exe /online /norestart /enable-feature /ignorecheck /featurename:"IIS-WebServerRole" /featurename:"IIS-WebServer" /featurename:"IIS-CommonHttpFeatures" /featurename:"IIS-StaticContent" /featurename:"IIS-DefaultDocument" /featurename:"IIS-DirectoryBrowsing" /featurename:"IIS-HttpErrors" /featurename:"IIS-HttpRedirect" /featurename:"IIS-WebServerManagementTools" /featurename:"IIS-IIS6ManagementCompatibility" /featurename:"IIS-Metabase" /featurename:"IIS-WindowsAuthentication" /featurename:"IIS-WMICompatibility" /featurename:"IIS-ISAPIExtensions" /featurename:"IIS-ManagementScriptingTools" /featurename:"MSRDC-Infrastructure" /featurename:"IIS-ManagementService" #Install Distribution Point Role write-host "The Distribution Point Role is being Installed on $DistributionPoint" Add-CMDistributionPoint -CertificateExpirationTimeUtc "October 10, 2025 10:10:00 PM" -SiteCode $SiteCode -SiteSystemServerName $DistributionPoint -MinimumFreeSpaceMB 1024 -ClientConnectionType 'Intranet' -PrimaryContentLibraryLocation Automatic -PrimaryPackageShareLocation Automatic -SecondaryContentLibraryLocation Automatic -SecondaryPackageShareLocation Automatic #Define PXE Password $PXEpass = convertto-securestring -string "password" -asplaintext -force #Enable PXE, Unknown Computer Support, Client Communication Method Set-CMDistributionPoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode -EnablePxe $True -PXEpassword $PXEpass -PxeServerResponseDelaySeconds 0 -AllowPxeResponse $True -EnableUnknownComputerSupport $True -UserDeviceAffinity "AllowWithAutomaticApproval" -EnableContentValidation $True -ClientCommunicationType HTTP #Enable Multicast Feature Add-CMMulticastServicePoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode

-First of all we import the Configuration Manager module.
+Firstly, we import the Configuration Manager module.
 To import the Configuration Manager module, you will have to specify the path to the Configuration Manager Module.
-This is done using import-module command.
-In the second step we install site system server.
-Before you install distribution point role, this step is required.
-To add new site system server we use New-CMSiteSystemServer command.
+This is done using the import-module command.

-In the next step we install the DP role using Add-CMDistributionPoint cmdlet.
+In the next step, we install the DP role using Add-CMDistributionPoint cmdlet.
 This cmdlet creates a distribution point on a site system server.
-However this cmdlet has got plenty of parameters that we can supply.
-So the parameters that we specify with this cmdlet are:-
+However, this cmdlet has got plenty of parameters that we can supply.
+So, the parameters that we specify with this cmdlet are:-

-CertificateExpirationTimeUtc – Date and time when the certificate expires.
+- CertificateExpirationTimeUtc – Date and time when the certificate expires.

-ClientConnectionType – Internet / InternetandIntranet / Intranet.
+- ClientConnectionType – Internet / InternetandIntranet / Intranet.

-PrimaryContentLibraryLocation, PrimaryPackageShareLocation – Set to Automatic.
+- PrimaryContentLibraryLocation, PrimaryPackageShareLocation – Set to Automatic.

-SecondaryContentLibraryLocation, SecondaryPackageShareLocation – Set to Automatic.
+- SecondaryContentLibraryLocation, SecondaryPackageShareLocation – Set to Automatic.

-In the next step we specify the PXE password.
+In the next step, we specify the PXE password.
 We use convertto-secure string to convert plain text to secure strings rather leaving it plain.
-Furthermore we enable PXE, Unknown Computer Support, Client Communication Method using Set-CMDistributionPoint cmdlet.
+Furthermore, we enable PXE, Unknown Computer Support, Client Communication Method using Set-CMDistributionPoint cmdlet.

-Finally to run this script, launch the Windows PowerShell ISE.
+Finally, to run this script, launch the Windows PowerShell ISE.
 Click on File > Open > browse and locate the script.
-Also specify the site code, DP, PXE pass and you are good to install DP.
+Also specify the site code, DP, PXE pass, and you are good to install DP.